Aurora-682/SigMOD-Loader/README.md

-fabric-loader
+SigMOD Loader
 ===========

-The loader for mods under Fabric.
+The loader for mods under SigMOD.
 It provides mod loading facilities and useful abstractions for other mods to use.

-## License

-Licensed under the Apache License 2.0.